 Age 7 is the perfect age for the dental visit.
 “By that age, a child will have a mix of baby and permanent teeth, and the dentist will be able to recognize alignment issues - “malocclusions” even in their earliest stages.”
 At this age, many of their jaw discrepancies and corrections in the breathing passage can be possible which otherwise need surgery at a later stage.
 Most children who need orthodontic intervention typically receive between ages 9 and 14, though some situations may necessitate a different timeframe.

 To recap… at what age should a child go to the dentist?
 To ensure your child has the best dental care, they will need to see the dentist at ages 1 and 4.
 They will want to see the dentist AND orthodontist at age 7.

 Frequently Asked Questions

 The earlier you start teaching your kids about oral health and start introducing a good oral routine in their daily life, the easier it is to form good oral habits and stay away from the bad ones.

-- For toddlers make sure to avoid putting them to sleep with a bottle or giving juice or sweets before bed.
+- For toddlers make sure to avoid putting them to sleep with a bottle or giving juice, milk or sweets before bed.
 Start brushing and flossing at an early age.
 This will help keep their teeth healthy.